Black Friday Offer! Get 60% off for 3 months. Offer expires in...

 Each partner will also need to complete and submit their own tax return, and will pay tax on their share of the profits.

-The type of tax return that you send depends on your business structure, but essentially the income figures that you put down on the tax return will include your share of the partnership’s profits.
+The type of tax return that you send depends on your business structure, but essentially the income figures you put down on the tax return will include your share of the partnership’s profits.

 For example, an individual partner will need to submit a Self Assessment tax return and pay Income Tax.
 A partner that is a limited company will record its share of the partnership’s profits on the Company Tax Return and pay Corporation Tax on it.